-Kelvin plans to receive Natural Gas to the CCGT plant via Sasol's existing gas pipeline system.
-A pipeline connection will be required to connect to the existing gas pipeline, however, Kelvin will not be responsible for the construction and maintenance of this pipeline.
+Kelvin plans to receive Natural Gas to the CCGT plant via Sasol's existing gas pipeline network.
+A pipeline connection will be required to connect to the existing gas pipeline network.
 It is noteworthy that various gas suppliers are currently being engaged for the supply of gas to the CCGT plant via the existing Sasol gas pipeline system.